Back to Tennessee

 • Specifies that the sheriff's office can temporarily suspend compliance with the agreement during emergencies threatening public safety and welfare.

-• Adds requirements for law enforcement agencies other than sheriffs to negotiate agreements under federal immigration law and mandates training for officers involved in enforcing these laws.
+• Adds requirements for law enforcement agencies other than sheriffs to negotiate agreements under federal immigration law, also exempt from local government approval.

 • The amendment text does not specify what happens if a sheriff fails to comply with the requirement by January 1, 2027.

-• Details about how the state will withhold funds from non-compliant sheriffs are not fully explained in the provided text.
+• Details on how the state will withhold funds for non-compliance are not fully explained in plain terms.

 Bill History